ArunAru1/Macroforstudydate/README.md

 # Macroforstudydate
-Macro for study date which calculate the days automatically by referring with reference date of thes study
+Macro for study date which calculate the days automatically by referring with reference date of the study